AlexMercedCoder/blog-markdown-scratch-staging/mcp/mcp_04.md

 - **Store and recall** what they’ve seen
 - Chain multiple steps together

-For example:
+### For example:

-Task: Schedule a meeting with Alice
+**Task:** Schedule a meeting with Alice

-Agent:
+**Agent:**

-Search calendar availability
+- Search calendar availability

-Find Alice’s preferred times
+- Find Alice’s preferred times

-Draft an email proposal
+- Draft an email proposal

-Wait for response
+- Wait for response

-Reschedule if needed
+- Reschedule if needed

-yaml
-Copy
-Edit

 That’s not a single LLM prompt—that’s an intelligent system managing an evolving task.

----

-## 🧱 How Are Agents Built Today?
+## How Are Agents Built Today?

 A number of popular **AI agent frameworks** have emerged: